 Rapid progress is being made in deciphering the immune responses to SARS-CoV-2.
 Nevertheless, some of the important and most urgent questions remain unanswered including:

-- Is someone who has overcome COVID-19 protected from a second round of the disease?
+- Is someone who has recovers from COVID-19 protected from the disease?

 - If yes, how long does the immune protection last?

 - What are the correlates of protection?

 - Why is the disease so much more severe in the elderly?

 - How does the immune response against SARS-CoV-2 contribute to disease development?
 Are there pathogenic immune responses?

 - Can we use immunological parameters to predict an individual patient’s risk in developing severe disease?

 - Can we develop a vaccine against SARS-CoV-2?

 The current state of knowledge is beautifully summarised in a recent extensive review (Vabret 2020).